florin-f-manea/spring-security-saml-spring4/README-Spring4.md

 * Schema reference in security context XML files should reflect the latest version
 * Some attributes were removed (like *access-denied-page* in *http* element)
 * Add \<security:csrf disabled="true"/\> in *http* elements
-* Change existing http elements setting use-expressions="false" or switch to expressions in access atribute values (like replacing deprecated IS_AUTHENTICATED_FULLY with expression based "authenticated"
+* Change existing http elements setting use-expressions="false" or switch to expressions in access atribute values (like replacing IS_AUTHENTICATED_FULLY with expression based "authenticated")
 * Specify obsolete values for password/username ( j_*) POST parameters for forms authentication or change login jsp acordingly

 ```xml